abhaysrivastav/abhaysrivastav.github.io/blogs/ml/visual-search-system.md

 - ~100–200 billion images on the platform
 - Training data constructed from **user interactions** (clicks, impressions)

-Think of it like Google Image Search, but instead of typing "white Eames chair", you just *show* it one.
+Think of it like Google Image Search, but instead of typing "white Eames chair", you just *show* the system an image.

 ---